Burlington House: Present occupants

 Burlington House has been listed Grade II* on the National Heritage List for England since February 1970.

 Public access

 The courtyard of Burlington House, known as the "Annenberg Courtyard", is open to the public during the day.
 It features a statue of Joshua Reynolds and fountains arranged in the pattern of the planets at the time of his birth.

+The wooden prototype K2 telephone box, designed by Sir Giles Gilbert Scott, has been located in the entrance to the courtyard since 1924; In 2019, it was listed to Grade II* in "recognition of its iconic design status".

 The Royal Academy's public art exhibitions are staged in nineteenth-century additions to the main block which are of little architectural interest.
 However, in 2004 the principal reception rooms on the piano nobile were opened to the public after restoration as the "John Madejski Fine Rooms".
 They contain many of the principal works in the academy's permanent collection, which predominantly features works by Royal Academicians and small temporary exhibitions drawn from the collection.
 The east, west and Piccadilly wings are occupied by the learned societies and are generally not open to the public unless for attending public lectures or academic exhibitions by appointment.